nVotesOrg/libmix/README.md

 command to generate the project jar, in the target directory.

 This includes the nMixlib classes, the patched unicrypt classes and the original unicrypt library classes.
-It does not include the jna-gmp classes, which need to be provided at runtime.
+It also includes the jna-gmp classes, needed for native gmp code.

 ### Optimization switches